Lugoues/ecs-opentracing/pythonapp/README.md

 ## Instructions

-## Create an Amazon Elastic Container Registry (ECR) registry for the Database Microservice and the Python application Microservice
+## Create an Amazon Elastic Container Registry (ECR) repository for the Microservices
 Using the AWS management console or AWS CLI, create two ECR Registry entries: **psql-data** and **jaegerapp** to store the Docker images.

 ```